 It's almost time for pre-emergent herbicide to prevent summer weeds from germinating!

-I know it seems impossibly early, let alone cold outside.
+I know it seems impossibly early and everything is dormant.
 But it's true.
 It's nearly time, so stock up now because spreading pre-emergents in mid-February is our #1 trick for preventing summer weeds, such as crabgrass.

 Spring is about to kick off.
-It's starts with the Forsythia bushes and invisible weed seeds germinating this month.
+It's starts with the Forsythia bushes in mid-February and invisible weed seeds germinating below ground.
 Read on for all our tips during this exciting time.

 Forsythia is the signal that it's time to apply pre-emergent herbicide.
 It indicates that the soil is the right temperature for weed seeds to start germinating.